Wednesday, 5 July 2006

 It was almost too chilly for a rest on the grass, but I curled up into a ball with all my clothes on.
 A wave of homesickness came over me, as much from hunger and fatigue as anything.

 Presently it was time to make the long return to the village for dinner.
-Halfway there we were offered a lift with an elderly Dutch couple, who were also staying at the camping.
+Halfway there we were offered a lift with an elderly Dutch couple, who were also staying at the camping ground.
 They were very worried about us having walked so far that day.

 They told us that the Gourmet Café was closed, but there was another place near the former railway station and this turned out to be the Hôtel de la Gare, a fine solid old establishment with a flowery terrace.